BTonny/mt5_service/README.md

 # MT5 Service - MetaTrader 5 Trading Service

-A standalone Docker-based REST API service that provides programmatic access to MetaTrader 5 trading operations.
+A Docker-based REST API service that provides programmatic access to MetaTrader 5 trading operations.
 Runs MT5 on Linux using Wine and exposes all functionality through a Flask REST API.

 ## Table of Contents